 To see Selling Power's most recently published Selling Power 500 listing, click here.

 Every year, Selling Power magazine’s research team ranks companies according to the estimated number of salespeople they employ.
-The 500 top companies in America, which employ the world’s largest sales forces, depend on millions of salespeople to achieve their revenue goals, and the number of salespeople this year is just under 25 million.
+The 500 top companies in America, which employ the world’s largest sales forces, depend on millions of salespeople to achieve their revenue goals, and the number of salespeople this year totals more than 23 million.

-This shows that, without question, the men and women who make up each company’s sales force produce the revenue that will continue to fuel this country’s economy.
+This shows that, without question, the women and men who make up each company’s sales force produce the revenue that will continue to fuel this country’s economy.

 Every year, new companies make the list while others drop off.
-The total number of salespeople employed by all 500 companies listed is 24,929,421, which represents a sizable decrease of about 4 percent – or more than 1 million fewer salespeople – from last year.
-This overall change is due almost entirely to a decrease in the number of salespeople working for direct-selling companies.
+The total number of salespeople employed by all 500 companies listed is 23,092,511, which represents a sizable decrease of over 8 percent – or a decrease of about 2 million salespeople – from last year.
+This overall change is due almost entirely to the substantial decline in the reported number of salespeople working in the direct selling industry.

-Our research team continued to find that salespeople employed by manufacturing firms contribute a far higher amount of sales revenue than other industry segments.
-The top 200 manufacturing firms employ 528,030 salespeople and produce more than $4.1 trillion in sales.
-That’s an average of more than $7.8 million in sales per salesperson.
-This represents a significant (6 percent) increase in productivity compared to the previous year, which means productivity – which had been stagnant or declining for four consecutive years – is now beginning to rebound.
-The number of manufacturing salespeople increased, gaining almost 7,000 salespeople since last year.
-The total number of manufacturing industry employees also increased this year, increasing by more than 3.5 percent over last year.
+Our research team continued to find that salespeople employed by manufacturing firms contribute a higher amount of sales revenue than other industry segments, but the gap is closing between the manufacturing and service industries.
+The top 200 manufacturing firms employ 481,869 salespeople and produce over $4.9 trillion in sales.
+That’s an average of over $10 million in sales per salesperson.
+This represents a significant (14 percent) increase in productivity compared to the previous year and is the third consecutive year of significant increases.
+The number of manufacturing salespeople decreased, declining by more than 21,000 salespeople since last year.
+The total number of manufacturing industry employees increased this year by more than 6 percent over last year.

-The top 200 companies in the service sector reported a small decrease of almost 8,000 salespeople, bringing the total to 592,284 salespeople.
-The number of salespeople decreased by just over 1 percent, and the total revenue came in at more than $3.4 trillion – an almost 10 percent increase over last year.
-This represents more than $5.7 million in sales per salesperson and a healthy 11 percent increase in productivity – now showing three straight years of productivity gains.
-The number of service-sector employees increased by a significant 15 percent this year, making it an impressive five consecutive years of increases in the number of service-sector employees.
+The top 200 companies in the service sector reported a significant decrease of more than 82,000 salespeople, bringing the total down to 574,707 salespeople.
+While the number of salespeople declined by over 12 percent, the total revenue came in at over $5 trillion – an 11 percent increase since last year.
+This represents over $8.8 million in sales per salesperson and a very robust 27 percent increase in productivity – now showing five straight years of productivity gains.
+The number of service-sector employees remained relatively unchanged, posting an anemic increase of less than 1 percent this year, ending an impressive streak of six consecutive years with significant increases.

-The top 20 automotive megadealers reported mixed numbers this year.
-The top 20 firms own 1,742 dealerships (up by about 1 percent), employ an estimated 26,130 salespeople (an increase of about 1 percent), and produce more than $117 billion in sales (down by more than 3 percent).
-This brings the average annual sales per salesperson to almost $4.5 million (down by more than 4 percent).
-The productivity registered shows a sluggish automotive industry still in the process of recovery.
+The top 20 automotive megadealers reported generally positive numbers this year.
+The top 20 firms own 1,793 dealerships, employ an estimated 26,895 salespeople, and produce over $128 billion in sales (up by almost 4 percent).
+This brings the average annual sales per salesperson to over $4.7 million (up by just over 4 percent).
+The productivity registered indicates an automotive industry still in a recovery period.

-The top 50 insurance companies employ sales forces totaling 600,334 across the industry, with an average sales volume per salesperson of $1,550,352.
-This represents a large increase in productivity of more than 36 percent.
-In fact, the number of salespeople declined slightly from last year (a 6 percent drop), while their productivity increased significantly.
-The total number of employees posted a significant increase of more than 18 percent over 2016.
+The top 50 insurance companies employ sales forces totaling 612,397 across the industry, with an average sales volume per salesperson of $1,655,485.
+This represents a small increase in productivity of about 2 percent.
+In fact, the number of salespeople increased slightly from last year (a 1 percent increase), while their productivity continued to increase ahead of the sales-force pace of growth.
+The total number of employees also posted an increase of 7.5 percent over 2018.

-It is interesting to note that, while overall employment numbers showed positive increases across the board, the sales-force sizes across all industries were relatively unchanged or in decline.
-Productivity, per salesperson, increased this year across all industries, with the exception of the automotive industry.
-Productivity per employee increased this year across all industries except in the service industry, which posted a 5 percent decrease from 2016.
-Overall, 2017 showed a generally positive employment environment, increases in productivity, but a stagnant sales force in terms of the number of salespeople.
+It is interesting to note that, while overall employment numbers showed positive increases across the board, the sales-force sizes across all industries posted a second consecutive year of generally declining numbers.
+Productivity per salesperson increased significantly this year across all industries – especially in the service industry, which saw the largest productivity increase at almost 27 percent.
+Productivity per employee increased this year across all industries except the insurance industry, which posted a 4 percent decrease from 2018.
+Overall, 2019 showed a more positive employment environment, increases in productivity, but a declining sales force in terms of the number of salespeople.

-Each salesperson in the service or manufacturing industry supports, on average, 15.08 other jobs within the company; that figure marks a significant increase over last year’s number of 13.71 and more than compensates for last year’s small decrease.
-These companies employ a total sales force of more than 1.1 million salespeople, who produce more than $7.5 trillion in sales and ensure the employment of almost 17 million people.
+Each salesperson in the service or manufacturing industry supports, on average, 20.36 other jobs within the company; that figure marks a significant increase over last year’s number of 17.91 and continues a trend of increases over the past few years.
+These companies employ a total sales force of more than 1 million salespeople, who produce almost $10 trillion in sales and ensure the employment of more than 22 million people.
 This underscores the fact that the sales forces of America are responsible for helping sustain and ensure our economy’s future growth.

 SALESPEOPLE – Use the SP 500 as your best-prospect list.
 There is no other source that gives you access to those companies that purchase products for a large number of salespeople.
 This is your ideal list if you sell sales training, sales-incentive services, customer relationship management solutions, automotive fleets, sales meetings, or trade show services.
 Begin your account planning by researching company Websites.